 The Fitness Reality 810XLT Power Rack is a good option for those looking for an affordable, durable squat stand with lots of extra attachments included.

-If you’re looking for the best budget home gym equipment on amazon, the Fitness Reality 810XLT is one of the best places to start.
-For under $300 you’ll have a sturdy place to squat, bench, overhead press, and perform pull-ups on the pull-up bar cross section.
+If you’re looking for the best budget home gym equipment on Amazon, the Fitness Reality 810XLT is one of the best places to start.
+For under $300, you’ll have a sturdy place to squat, bench, overhead press, and perform pull-ups on the pull-up bar cross-section.

 Man in a dimly-lit garage gym squatting on the Fitness Reality 810XLT

 Additionally, the Fitness Reality 810XLT offers an 800-pound weight capacity and comes with a landmine attachment, spotter arms, and weight storage.
 You can buy a lat pulldown attachment for this rack through Fitness Reality or Amazon.
 You’ll also find multiple spots with band pegs for accommodating resistance.
 “I love the versatility of this rack,” adds Roger.
-“From benching to band pegs and attachments, you can get a lot from this rack without spending much for it.”
+“From benching to band pegs and attachments, you can get a lot from this rack without spending much on it.”

 If you want a built-in functional trainer in your budget-friendly power rack, check out the RitFit Power Cage.
 This rack has a functional trainer and high and low-pulley system all for about $700.